ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 ###Common characteristics of feature variables (colums 3 to 68)

-There are following common characteriswtics with all feature variables
+There are following common characteristics with all feature variables

 * their type is numeric
 * their values are restricted to the [-1,1].
 This follows from the fact that raw datas feature vectors are normalized and bounded within [-1,1] (see README.txt in HARUS data set).